turinglabsorg/datahub-learn/network-documentation/celo/tutorial/setup-celo-react-native/index.md

 **Let's implement the Logic to connect to the Wallet:**

-We are Redux using to manage the app state, we have to set up redux actions to make a call to the Celo Wallet and return the result which is then saved in the app global state.
+We will use Redux to manage the app state, we have to set up redux actions to make a call to the Celo Wallet and return the result which is then saved in the app global state.
 To keep your directory devoid of clutter, open a directory to hold the files for the Redux logic:

 <img src="./images/ReduxDirectory.png" width="300" height="150" />

 You can add a file called `constants.js` to the Redux Store Directory.
-The constants will be used to send `request`, `success` and `failure` actions to the user depending on the state of the response from the wallet.
+The constants will be used to track the wallet connection process by having the constants as the type of action that was dispatched and then update the state accordingly using a reducer.

 ```javascript
 export const walletConstants = {